Privacy Policy

 You can also withdraw your consent to the processing of your personal data (where we rely upon this to process your personal data) and prevent further processing if there is no other legitimate or lawful reason for us to do so.
 You can withdraw your consent at any time, but it may affect our ability to provide certain services to you.
 For the avoidance of doubt, the vast majority of the personal data we process about you through the recruitment process, during and after employment does not rely upon your consent as a lawful basis to process.

-If you would like to exercise any of these rights, please contact HR@encrirc360.com.
 Candidates can directly manage their communication preferences and personal data (including requesting deletion of personal data or opting-out of certain communications sent via our application tracking system) using their login.

 Anonymous data